phetsims/phet-info/doc/core-description-quickstart-guide.md

 Example output:
 - Speed is 3 m/s.

-#### 3) Self‑interrupting channel: interrupts itself, not others
+#### 3) Self‑interrupting responseGroup: interrupts itself, not others

-Use a channel to keep only the latest value from that source while leaving other responses alone.
-Responses that share the same channel replace earlier entries on that channel.
-Responses on other channels (or no channel) do not replace it.
+Use a responseGroup to keep only the latest value from that source while leaving other responses alone.
+Responses that share the same responseGroup replace earlier entries on that responseGroup.
+Responses on other responseGroups (or no responseGroup) do not replace it.

   ```ts
   node.addAccessibleContextResponse( 'A' );